Food Allergies & Intolerances

 Food Allergies & Food Intolerances

 Food allergies are a growing concern, with some causing life-threatening reactions known as anaphylaxis.
-But whilst scary, these severe food allergies are also relatively rare.
-A far more
+Anaphylaxis is a medical emergency.

-common scenario is an adult struggling with a low-grade food allergy to, say gluten.
-Over the years, the hidden allergy affects the immune system, which can lead to anything from weight gain, irritable bowel syndrome (IBS), arthritis, mood swings and autoimmune disease.
-Unchecked autoimmune diseases mean the gut is in a constant state of inflammation, a breeding ground for chronic illness.
+A far more common scenario is an adult struggling with a low-grade food allergy/intolerance to, say gluten, and over the years, the hidden allergy/intolerance affects the immune system, which can lead to anything from weight gain, irritable bowel syndrome (IBS), arthritis, mood swings and autoimmune disease.

+An unchecked autoimmune disease will mean the gut is in a constant state of inflammation, a breeding ground for chronic illness.